You must submit a power of attorney form to:

 The state surplus refund, or kicker also applies to businesses, though it's administered separately from the personal income tax kicker.

-Get the fact about the Oregon surplus refund.
+Get the facts about the Oregon surplus refund.